Updates

 Eligible project activities include, but are not limited to:

-• Efforts to assess, identify, and characterize NPS pollution impacts from stormwater runoff to coastal waterbodies.
+- Efforts to assess, identify, and characterize nonpoint source (NPS) pollution impacts from stormwater runoff to coastal waterbodies.

-• Design and construction of stormwater structural Best Management Practices (BMPs)
+- Design and construction of stormwater structural Best Management Practices (BMPs) (priority is given to practices that address contaminants of concern in coastal waterbodies).

-• Capacity building activities- including trainings for municipal staff, bylaw development, and case studies- that support future implementation of green stormwater infrastructure.
+- Capacity-building activities—including trainings for municipal staff, bylaw development, and case studies—that support future implementation of green stormwater infrastructure (methods that replicate natural processes to trap and filter stormwater prior to reaching local waterbodies).

-• Development of habitat restoration plans, including data collection and synthesis, natural resource assessments, and restoration prioritization leading to the development of a comprehensive plan.
+- Development of habitat restoration plans, including data collection and synthesis, natural resource assessments, and restoration prioritization work.

 Applications should also describe past or planned public outreach, supporting meaningful participation and engagement in the development or implementation of project activities to increase participatory decision-making in the categories above to be competitive.